 - Make sure you have good visitors’ health insurance coverage.

-- Before coming to the United States, make sure you’ve had a full and thorough medical examination.
+- Before coming to the United States, if possible make sure you’ve had a full and thorough medical examination.
 This will serve you well on your trip and also aid in the detection of any underlying health problems.
 This ensures that you can relax and enjoy your trip without any unnecessary concerns.

 - Get the necessary medication from your home country and bring enough for the trip.